-- independent of management; and - free of any business or other relationship that could materially interfere or be perceived to materially interfere with their unfettered and independent judgement; and - capable of making decisions without bias and which are in the best interests of all members of the Trust. - A Non-Executive Director will not be regarded as an independent Director if that Director: - (a) is a substantial securityholder of the Westfield Group (or the Trust) or an officer of, or otherwise associated directly with, a substantial securityholder of the Westfield Group.
-Whilst it is acknowledged that Westfield Trust is a substantial security holder in the Trust, the determination of the independence of a director is assessed at the Westfield Group board level; - (b) within the last three years has been employed in an executive capacity by any member of the Group, or been a Director after ceasing to hold any such employment; - (c) within the last three years has been a partner or a senior management executive with audit responsibilities of a firm which has acted in the capacity of statutory auditor of any member of the Group; - (d) within the last three years has been a principal, employee or consultant of a material professional adviser to any member of the Group for this purpose a material professional adviser is an adviser whose billings to the Group exceed 1% of the adviser's total revenues; - (e) is a principal, employee or associate of a material supplier to, or material customer of, any member of the Group for this purpose a material supplier to the Group means a supplier whose revenues from the Group exceed 5% of the supplier's total revenues.
+- independent of management; and - free of any business or other relationship that could materially interfere or be perceived to materially interfere with their unfettered and independent judgement; and - capable of making decisions without bias and which are in the best interests of all members of the Trust.

+A Non-Executive Director will not be regarded as an independent Director if that Director:

+- (a) is a substantial securityholder of the Westfield Group (or, in the case of the Responsible Entity, the Trust) or an officer of, or otherwise associated directly with, a substantial securityholder of the Westfield Group (or, in the case of the Responsible Entity, the Trust); - (b) within the last three years has been employed in an executive capacity by any member of the Group, or been a Director after ceasing to hold any such employment; - (c) within the last three years has been a partner or a senior management executive with audit responsibilities of a firm which has acted in the capacity of statutory auditor of any member of the Group; - (d) within the last three years has been a principal, employee or consultant of a material professional adviser to any member of the Group for this purpose a material professional adviser is an adviser whose billings to the Group exceed 1% of the adviser's total revenues; - (e) is a principal, employee or associate of a material supplier to, or material customer of, any member of the Group for this purpose a material supplier to the Group means a supplier whose revenues from the Group exceed 5% of the supplier's total revenues.
 A material customer is a customer whose payments to the Group exceed 1% of the customer's operating costs; - (f) has a material contractual relationship with any member of the Group other than as a Director of the Responsible Entity; and - (g) has any interest or business or other relationship which could materially interfere with the Director's ability to act in the best interests of the Group and independently of management.